Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 - Chromecast With Google TV

-This means you will hear the music from all around the room using your Atmos speaker system.
+An Atmos version means you will hear the music from all around the room using your Atmos speaker system.
+The technology also lets you hear 3D Atmos music using only stereo headphones.

 You can find Atmos music tracks on many of the popular music streaming services, such as: